JamieBort/Portfolio-Website/administrative/README.md

 ### Files

+- ./administrative/browser_tab_notes.md

+  - Temporary notes for anything I found regarding issues I had while working on the previous branch.

+  - Or to address issues I am about to address.

+- ./administrative/fullstack_cleanup_branch_TODO.md

+  - Items to be addressed in the `fullstack_cleanup` branch.

+  - Or to be moved to the `./administrative/Tasks.md` file to be addressed at a later date.

 - ./administrative/old_frontend_gitignore

   - Moved and renamed from `./frontend/.gitignore` to `./administrative/old_frontend_gitignore`

-  - Added the contents to `./.gitignore`.
+  - Added the contents to the `./.gitignore` file.

+  - It was removed to clean up the repo.

   - Keeping it in `./administrative/` in case it is needed in the future.
 For example in case Render.com needs it to deploy correctly.

-- ./administrative/old_frontend_gitignore

-  - Moved this file from the `./jamiebort.github.io/frontend` directory.

-  - It was removed to clean up the codebase.

-  - `./.gitignore` was first updated.

   - It is saved here in case I need to restore it. **It is possible that Render.com will need it when the frontend is deployed there.**

 - ./administrative/README.md

   - This readme file.

-- ./administrative/Revamp2023.md

-  - **This file is no longer in this directory.**

-  - This file is for keeping track of the status and the tasks that need to be completed while I rebuild my portfolio website.

 - ./administrative/Tasks.md